MUM Semester in Hawaii

 - Students from other universities, Dr. Devon Almond at firstname.lastname@example.org or 808-854-9652 to discuss program information.

-- Apply to Hawai‘i program using Non-degree Guest student application.
-Upon approval Dr. Devon Almond will send you the link.
+- Apply to the Hawai‘i program using the Non-degree Guest student application link provided by Devon.

 How much does this program cost?